 The Beginner’s Guide to Setting Up a Smart Home

-You love your humble abode — but some 21st-century upgrades could be nice, right?
+You love your humble abode — but some 21st-century upgrades would be nice, right?
 Imagine turning lights on and off, answering your door, or even brewing a pot of coffee with just a few taps on your smartphone.
-Not only would you impress your neighbors and friends, you could improve your home security, and shave money off of your energy bills and insurance premiums.
-You might think it all sounds complicated, but it doesn’t have to be!
+Not only would you impress your neighbors and friends, you could improve your home security and shave money off of your energy bills and insurance premiums.
+And while installation sounds complicated, it doesn’t have to be!
 Here’s a look at some great options for those just getting started with smart home technology.

-Internet-connected smoke detectors and carbon monoxide detectors are also fairly easy to set up and can be life-saving.
-Unlike traditional monitors, smart monitors can send notifications to your phone with details about what was detected if they’re set off, or if your batteries are low.
-Some can contact a neighbor or emergency contact when you’re out of town.
+Unlike traditional monitors, these Internet-connected smoke and carbon monoxide detectors can send notifications to your phone with details about what was detected if they’re set off or if their batteries are low.
+Some can even contact a neighbor or emergency contact when you’re out of town.

 Smart Home Virtual Personal Assistants

-The smart home isn’t just about safety or saving money, though.
-It’s also convenient — and fun!
-Voice-controlled smart speakers like Amazon Echo and Google Home can tell jokes, play music, and provide you with real-time weather and traffic information, making lists and more.
 What's more, they're equipped with customizable virtual personal assistant technology that can allow you to control other smart devices, like your smart thermostat or lighting system.
 Feeling chilly?
 Just ask your Echo or Home to boost the heat, and you'll be feeling comfy in no time.
-Pretty cool, huh?
 The setup for this life-enhancing technology is relatively minimal, involving downloading apps to your smartphone and following a few simple steps.